 It is important to note that our analysis controls for individual employment status, and these results support other research, discussed above, that suggests that the impact of area labour market trends may be important for health of those who are still in employment, or were not active in the labour market, not only for those who become unemployed.

 Some caveats may apply to these findings because of certain limitations of this research.
 We note that, in our analysis, the most ‘dominant’ predictors are individual and local ‘neighbourhood’ factors, which are statistically more powerful and significant for the health outcome considered than are employment trends at local authority district level.
-It is possible that the relationship with area employment trajectories reported here might be due to other characteristics of areas, not included in our analysis (although we do include the Carstairs indicators for neighbourhood of residence, which control for some other area attributes).
-The results reported here do not control for possible impacts of health selective migration.
+It is possible that the relationship with area employment trajectories reported here might be due to other characteristics of areas, not included in our analysis.
+(However, we do include the Carstairs indicators for neighbourhood of residence, which control for some other area attributes prior to the onset of recession.)
+The full complexity of causal pathways is difficult to express in detail in the types of models used here.
+For example, the models used may not fully control for social variability in the typical age of onset of long term limiting illness, or for other variations in the person’s attributes which might have occurred over the period of interest, 2007-2011.
+We do report above on some tests regarding sensitivity of the model to change in personal attributes between 2001 and 2011, when census data were collected.
+We have also considered the possible effects of health selective migration, and, while the available data do not make it possible for analyse this in detail, we report above a sensitivity test regarding migration.
 The data on long term illness are based on self-reported health status, which may be subject to variable perceptions and interpretations.
 Also, the onset of ‘new’ long term illness reported in 2011 might have been during the period 2002-2007, predating the economic recession.

 Conclusions